 Most of my travel journals are now at Daveno Travels where I am reissuing them as Director’s Cuts, with full text and previously unpublished photos.
 This is an excerpt from my first trip to Istanbul in 2011.

-Baha invites me to Captain’s Table for breakfast, which he promptly covers with an extensive array of dishes.
-We are joined by an Australian woman who is also leaving today.
-Baha offers to take us to the bazaar to buy suzani (the embroidered bedspreads) and ceramics.
+I’m joined at breakfast by another guest from Australia who is also leaving today.
+Baha offers to take us to the bazaar to buy suzani (the embroidered textiles that fill his hotel).
 I don’t think I can cram anything more into my suitcases but the offer is more than the Australian and I can resist.

-We hail a cab back to the Sultanahmet, just after midnight.
-I am the last guest in his hotel, and since he can sleep the day tomorrow, he sits up with me in the dining area.
-So we talk… about my Facebook albums that he looked at the other night.
-The route my plane would take over the North Pole and Canada on its return to Seattle.
-If there are sharks in Puget Sound.
+After a very full and final day, I return to the hotel.
+My shuttle is due at 3:30 AM, and since I am the last guest, Baha and I sit and talk in the dining room.
+We talk about my Facebook albums, and the route my plane would take on its return to Seattle, and if there are sharks in Puget Sound.
 Cars, and sports, and music.
-Whatever small talk our tired brains could manage…
+Whatever small talk our tired brains could manage.

-The shuttle arrives, and Baha loads my book-heavy luggage into the van.
+The shuttle arrives.
+Baha loads my book-heavy luggage into the van.
 He gives me a warm European-style send-off and promise to keep in touch.
-It has been a most remarkable trip, and I will never, ever forget this place…
+It has been a remarkable trip, and I will never, ever forget this place…